stevegreig/intro-to-programming-using-sml/README.md

-# intro-to-programming-using-sml
+# Introduction to Programming Using SML
-Solutions from "Introduction to Programming Using SML" by Michael R. Hansen and Hans Rischel
+Coded solutions from "Introduction to Programming Using SML" by Michael R. Hansen and Hans Rischel (1999)